isomerpages/moe-acsj/_our-school/Canteen Advertisement.md

 **Interest applicants must meet the following criteria:**
 * Singapore citizen or Singapore Permanent Resident (SPR) for stallholder and stall assistant.
-* Able to provide good service and quality food with prices determined in consultation with the school.
+* Able to provide good service and quality food at reasonable price (to be determined in consultation with the School).
-* Able to provide cooked food that meets the health / nutritional standards set by the Health Promotion Board (HPB) under the "Healthy Meals in Schools Programme (HMSP)" guidelines (see [link](https://www.hpb.gov.sg/schools/school-programmes/healthy-meals-in-schools-programme)).
-* Able to maintain high standard of food safety and personal hygiene.
+* Able to observe a high standard of food and personal hygiene that meet NEA requirements.
-* Healthy and fit to operate the stall.

-**Applicants should preferably fulfil the following criteria:**
-* Successful applicant and stall assistant(s) must possess the WSQ Basic Food Hygiene Certificate.
+* Able to provide a varied and healthy/nutritional menu that meets HPB requirements (for this, stall- holder must participate in the Health Promoting School Canteen (HPSC) Programme).
-* Possess catering experience or experience operating in a school environment.
+* Experienced in catering business (preferably in a school).
-* Successful applicant is required to apply for a food stall license from Singapore Food Agency (SFA).

 *Shortlisted applicants will be notified for an interview and will be required to provide food sampling for the School Canteen Selection Committee at the applicant's own expense.*